ewhicher/matter/content/collections/pages/home.md

 card_one_text: 'Combine customer and industry insight with creativity to find winning strategies'
 card_two_text: 'Turn early stage ideas into valuable products and services that customers love'
 card_three_text: 'Move at pace from proposition through to launch, turning unique insight into new revenue'
-hidden_text: 'We inject momentum into important projects and light fires in the bellies of the people and teams we work with.'
+hidden_text: 'We inject momentum into important projects and turbo-charge your potential in weeks, not years'
 logos:
   - basf-white-artworked.png
   - blackberry-white-artworked.png